 Five Optimizations with Just One Tool?

-SysTrack, a workspace analytics solution, provides a way to optimize the service desk by providing a clear and easy way to find the source of impact.
+SysTrack, Lakeside Software’s digital experience monitoring solution, provides a way to optimize the service desk by providing a clear and easy way to find the source of impact.
 Located directly on the endpoint, the tool provides the most valuable and unique point of view: the end user.
 SysTrack helps optimize the service desk by:

 1. Helping you match issues to the appropriate service desk support level, lowering unnecessary and time-consuming interactions with end users.

 2. Directing the service desk straight to the root cause, leading to a quick resolution.

 3. Following the history of the end users.
 No more guessing around, service desk employees will be able to pinpoint the exact time and day of any abnormalities within the end user’s system.

 4. Gaining the ability to see if one end user’s impact is also impacting others in the same environment, allowing proactive resolution before the end users may even realize.